GoogleCloudPlatform/core-solution-services/README.md

 ## Releases

 Consult the [CHANGELOG](./CHANGELOG.md) for release information.
-The current stable release of CSS is v0.0.2.
+The current stable release of Core Solution Services is `v0.0.2`

 ## Quickstart (for GENIE)